 Managing medicines: Licensed and unlicensed medicines

-A ‘licensed medicine’ is a medicine that has a marketing authorisation from the UK Medicines & Healthcare products Regulatory Agency (MHRA) or European Medicines Agency (EMA), enabling it to be prescribed in the UK.
+A ‘licensed medicine’ is a medicine that has a marketing authorisation from the UK Medicines & Healthcare products Regulatory Agency (MHRA), enabling it to be prescribed in the UK.
 The marketing authorisation is an indication that the medicine has been appropriately tested in clinical trials to evaluate its efficacy and safety, and that the dose and method of administration are appropriate, and so on.
 Most medicines with a marketing authorisation can be found on the emc website, in the BNF, or on a dedicated section of the MHRA website.

 An ‘unlicensed medicine’ is one without a marketing authorisation for the UK.
 It could, for example, be a medicine that is licensed as a medicine abroad (e.g. ajmaline), or it could be a nutritional supplement (e.g. some vitamin preparations).